OfficeDev/office-js-docs-pr/docs/project/create-a-project-add-in-that-uses-rest-with-an-on-premises-odata-service.md

 ## Create the JavaScript code for the add-in

-The template for a Project task pane add-in includes default initialization code that is designed to demonstrate basic get and set actions for data in a document for an Office add-in that uses the [Common APIs](../develop/office-javascript-api-object-model.md).
-Because Project does not support actions that write to the active project, and the **HelloProjectOData** add-in does not use the `getSelectedDataAsync` method, you can delete the script within the `Office.initialize` function, and delete the `setData` function and `getData` function in the default HelloProjectOData.js file.
+The template for a Project task pane add-in includes default initialization code that's designed to demonstrate basic get and set actions for data in a document for an Office add-in that uses the [Common APIs](../develop/office-javascript-api-object-model.md).
+Because Project doesn't support actions that write to the active project, and the **HelloProjectOData** add-in doesn't use the `getSelectedDataAsync` method, you can delete the script within the `Office.initialize` function, and delete the `setData` function and `getData` function in the default HelloProjectOData.js file.

 The JavaScript includes global constants for the REST query and global variables that are used in several functions.
 The **Get ProjectData Endpoint** button calls the `setOdataUrl` function, which initializes the global variables and determines whether Project is connected with Project Web App.